-Helping our children keep healthy and thriving is a big focus of our work today.
+Helping our children keep healthy and thriving is a big focus of our work today

 We know that the impact of place is as important as individual choice.
 Both affect the strongest drivers of obesity - eating behaviour and physical activity.

+The numbers point to a strong correlation between child obesity and inequalities.
 For us, the combined lens of urban living and deprivation is critical.
 These are key ingredients of ‘obesogenic environments’ – those that encourage people to eat unhealthily and not do enough exercise.
 We believe that improving these environments is crucial if we want to create a long-term sustainable impact and reduce childhood obesity in our local area.

-Sarah Hickey, Head of Strategy
+Sarah Hickey, Head of Strategy and Programme Director